arthi2900/app1/docs/prd.md

   - Section selection (multi-select, filtered by selected class)
 - One teacher can be assigned to multiple subject-class-section combinations
 - View current teacher assignments with edit and delete options
-- This mapping is the core of the system: It determines which students a teacher can view\n
+- This mapping determines which students a teacher can view\n
 #### 5.3.3 Class-Section Overview
 - Principal can view class-section overview showing:
   - Class and Section name